 Problems can occur where:

 You may be personally liable for interest and penalties due to the non-payment of debts.
 It also means that beneficiaries can start legal proceedings against the personal representative, to recover losses or mistakes made in the administration of the estate.
-If you need assistance call us free of charge on 0800 612 6105 or 020 8150 2010.
+If you need assistance call us

 How you can Avoid Executors Liability